-Her first impression of Aim Hearing & Audiology was “warm” and “welcome” and after meeting Dr. Shannon she was “blown away” and they just clicked.
+Her first impression of Aim Hearing & Audiology was “warm” and “welcoming” and after meeting Dr. Shannon she was “blown away” and they just clicked.

 With music being a big part of her life, she loves her hearing aids and ability to change settings leaving her in tears of happiness.
 In Fran’s word “Dr. Shannon changed my life”.

-Doris hearing loss had no warning, it happened immediately through Meniere’s Disease.
+Doris’s hearing loss had no warning – it happened immediately through Meniere’s disease.

 Her fear was that she was going to be deaf, but after visiting her first ENT and being told they couldn’t’ do anything, she met Dr. Shannon Frymark and everything changed.

-She would advise anybody that needs a caring ear specialist, then they should go to Aim Hearing & Audiology.
+She would advise anybody that needs a caring ear specialist, to go to Aim Hearing & Audiology.

 She felt like admitting that she needed help required her to admit that she was old.
 Her first impressions of Aim Hearing & Audiology was how comfortable and warm the office was.